 When deploying an ESXi hypervisor, an additional step for ESXi access appears.

-To specify who can access the server and the UI via SSH, select White Listed IPs from the dropdown menu.
+To specify who can access the server and UI via SSH, select White Listed IPs from the dropdown menu.
 Next, add the IPs or IP ranges.

 Note: By default, SSH is not enabled on ESXi.
 If you need assistance, refer to our article to enable SSH on ESXi.